 Together, Bruce Lee, Mrs. Stephanie and Ms. Nikki facilitate counseling therapy sessions in a friendly, warm and relaxed atmosphere (Bruce only attends sessions with Mrs. Stephanie).

-Serene Mind's Director, Mrs. Stephanie specializes in providing boutique counseling + coaching services to teens and young adults.
-She has over nine years experience counseling clients and over seven years experience conducting vocational evaluations.
+Serene Mind's Director, Mrs. Stephanie specializes in providing boutique counseling services to teens, young adults, fertility clients and new moms.
+She is warm, friendly and passionate, with ten years experience in counseling clients and eight years experience conducting vocational evaluations.
 She has a passion for helping women experiencing infertility and postpartum diagnosis, after experiencing infertility herself and a traumatic delivery with her miracle baby boy.
+Mrs. Stephanie empowers her clients through their journey towards regaining happiness and confidence.

-Mrs. Stephanie was born in Peru and from a young age was interested in helping individuals.
+Mrs. Stephanie was born in Lima, Peru and from a young age was interested in helping people.
 Since Kindergarten, when she was asked what she would dream of studying, her answer was always medicine.
 This developed into the study of psychology, while an undergrad at the University of Florida.
 During her time there, she began to grow her interest in social psychology and the field of counseling.
-While at the University of Florida, Mrs. Stephanie volunteered with children at Camp Boggy Creek and the pediatric unit at Shands Hospital.
+While at the University of Florida, Mrs. Stephanie volunteered with children at Camp Boggy Creek and as a Child Life Specialist in the pediatric unit at Shands Hospital.

 Mrs. Stephanie is a feature blogger and expert contributor with Tampa Bay Moms Group and Tampa Bay Moms Blog.
 She has presented to University of South Florida students interested in joining the vocational field.
 As well as, Tampa Bay Preparatory Parent Education Committee, in regards to depression and anxiety in the modern culture.
 Mrs. Stephanie has been featured on: Tampa Daytime, WFLA NBC News Tampa Bay, WFLA NBC News Tampa Bay, WFLA NBC News Tampa Bay, P&G Everyday, Careers in Psychology, Healthline News, Talkspace, Romper, Girl Boss, ABC Action News Tampa Bay, ABC Action News Tampa Bay and Tampa Bay Fox 13 News.